nyi11a/frontend-nanodegree-mobile-portfolio/README.md

 6. Used translateX instead of basicLeft
 7. Added eventlistener to window, as it decouples scrolling from updating- taken from Udacity forum discussion: https://discussions.udacity.com/t/still-below-60fps-when-scrolling-due-to-painting-even-though-i-did-all-the-optimization-please-help/36979 in DOMContentLoaded listener, getElementsbyID used instead of queryselector
-8. Reduce number of pizzas created at start tbe relative to the screen's height and width addEventListener('DOMContentLoaded', function() {
+8. Reduce number of pizzas created at start tbe relative to the screen's height and width addEventListener('DOMContentLoaded', function(), cols maintained at 8 to avoid the value  becoming a multiple of 5 because all pizzas will move in an aligned fashion, breaking the original movement.
 9. Added 'translateZ(0)' and will-change: transform to CSS